babelfish-for-postgresql/babelfish_project_website/_usage/handling-tsql.md

 ```

 What might seem strange for PostgreSQL users is the way Babelfish (and therefore
-MS SQL) handles procedures vs. functions.
+Microsoft SQL Server) handles procedures vs. functions.
 In PostgreSQL, these two things are
 totally different, and using a procedure in the content of a function will
 certainly error out.
 In Babelfish the situation is as follows: